pau1a/Transcrypt/PDS.md

 ### **3.2.6 Cross-Surface Predictability**

 Marketing and Essentials must follow the same behavioural logic.
 Forms behave the same way.
 Validation behaves the same way.
 Navigation timing behaves the same way.
 Progress indicators behave the same way.
 A user switching surfaces should experience continuity, not contrast.
 Two runtimes, one behavioural contract.
+Predictability applies to behaviour and meaning, not visual emphasis.
+Marketing may diverge visually but must not diverge semantically or behaviourally.

 ### **3.2.7 Honest Timing**